 Campsites in High Cliff State Park

-If you are wanting something a little less primitive, you can make reservations at the one cabin that is available inside the park.
-This cabin is accessible and it can accommodate up to 6 people.
-You can rent it for up to 4 nights in a row, and it is available for reservations from May to mid-October.
+If you want something a little less primitive, you can make reservations at the one cabin that is available inside the park.
+This cabin is ADA accessible, and it can accommodate up to six people.
+You can rent it for up to four nights in a row, and it is available for reservations from May to mid-October.
 This log cabin is a perfect choice for a rustic, yet cozy experience.
 Unfortunately, your pooch will have to stay home because pets are not allowed to stay in the cabin.

 Seasonal activities in High Cliff State Park

 Make sure you pack your fishing gear in the RV before heading to the park.
 There is nothing quite as peaceful as sitting out to catch a couple of fish in the dead of winter.
-The atmosphere is already so quiet and calming, and fishing is such a great way to let go from the day.
-Putting the two together would be like an outdoor retreat, but much cheaper.
+The atmosphere is already so quiet and calming, and fishing is such a great way to let go and relax from a busy day.
+Putting camping and ice fishing together is like an outdoor retreat, but much cheaper.
 And much more satisfying if you catch enough fish to cook for dinner.

 Playing in the Snow

 There is so much that you can do in the snow that doesn’t involve snowshoes, skis, or vehicles when you take a winter RV trip to this state park.
 You can simply start by rolling up a ball of snow.
-Add two more balls of snow, and then find some sticks for arms, and you’ve got yourself a nice little snowman.
+Add two more balls of snow, and then find some sticks for arms, and you’ve got yourself a cute little snowman.
 Get together with your family to build a whole family of snowmen, or wage war with an epic snowball fight.

-Each year, the park takes certain trails and makes them good for skiing on, as they keep them well groomed for traditional skiing.
-These ski trails are perfect for anyone who is just starting out at skiing, and for those that consider themselves to be intermediate-skill-level skiers.
+Each year, the park takes certain trails and makes them good for skiing, as they keep them well-groomed for traditional skiing.
+These ski trails are perfect for anyone who is just starting out at skiing, as well as for those that consider themselves to be intermediate-skill-level skiers.
 The 0.6-mile Overlook Trail and 3.8-mile Red Bird Trail are both typically groomed for skiing.
 Skiing can be a great way to get out and enjoy the snow.